rcarmo/proxmox-zpool-monitoring/README.md

 - Checks individual disk SMART health status using `smartctl`.
 - Gathers SMART attributes like temperature, power-on hours, and lifetime remaining/used for both SATA and NVMe drives.
 - Calculates estimated SSD endurance (TBW) usage and remaining life (based on a configurable `RATED_TBW`).
-- Sends notifications via Gotify and/or Pushover using standard Python libraries.
+- Sends a summary notification for all pools via Gotify and/or Pushover using standard Python libraries.
+- Sends detailed notifications for individual disks *only if* an issue is detected (e.g., SMART failure, TBW exceeded, replacement needed soon).
-- Notification priority adjusts based on pool health.
+- Summary notification priority adjusts based on pool health; drive notification priority adjusts based on the specific issue.
-- Verbose mode for detailed console output.
+- Uses Python's `logging` module for output. `VERBOSE` flag enables detailed `DEBUG` level logging.

 ## Dependencies

 The script requires the following:

 - **Python 3:** The script is written in Python 3.
-Standard libraries like `subprocess`, `os`, `re`, `datetime`, `math`, `sys`, `urllib`, and `json` are used.
+Standard libraries like `subprocess`, `os`, `re`, `datetime`, `math`, `sys`, `urllib`, `json`, and `logging` are used.
 No external Python packages are required.
 - **`zfsutils-linux`:** Provides the `zpool` and `zfs` commands used to query pool status and properties.
 - **`smartmontools`:** Provides the `smartctl` command used to query disk health and SMART attributes.